Fight in Front of the City Hall on 28 July 1830

-Combat devant l'Hôtel de Ville le 28 juillet 1830 (Fight in front of the City Hall on 28 July 1830) is an 1833 oil on canvas painting by Jean-Victor Schnetz.
+Fight in front of the City Hall on 28 July 1830 (French: Combat devant l'Hôtel de Ville le 28 juillet 1830) is an oil on canvas painting by Jean-Victor Schnetz, from 1833.
+It is held in the Petit Palais, in Paris.

 Subject

 Schnetz’s canvas illustrates the second day of the July Revolution of 1830.
 In reaction to oppressive orders signed by Charles X, the Paris crowds threw up barricades and seized the Hôtel de Ville.
 This emotive and romantic work focuses on the glorious death of the young hero on the barricades.
 A young student scales the barricade with his bayonet raised, pressing against his breast a working class youth who, like Victor Hugo’s Gavroche, expires as he raises the tricolour.

 Around these central figures swirl rioters from all classes of society, drawn together in the struggle for liberty.
 However while the figures in Eugène Delacroix’s Liberty Leading the People surge towards the viewer with their weapons drawn, those in Schnetz’s canvas move within the confines of his composition, removing any element of threat that a large canvas of the armed urban poor might imply.
 Among the crowds are several boys - in addition to the dying flagbearer, a boy on the left of the scene is carrying ammunition over the barricade, while immediately behind the young man in the centre of the canvas, looking in the same direction as him, is a drummer-boy, reminiscent of the figure of Joseph Bara, central to the iconography of the 1789 revolution.